2mkat/introduction-to-computer-security/README.md

 * [Surreptitiously Weakening Cryptographic Systems](https://eprint.iacr.org/2015/097.pdf)
 * [By-design Backdooring of Encryption System.
 Can We Trust Foreign Encryption Algorithms?](https://www.blackhat.com/docs/eu-17/materials/eu-17-Filiol-By-Design-Backdooring-Of-Encryption-System-Can-We-Trust-Foreign-Encryption-Algorithms.pdf)

+## Grading
+The following policy is used:
+* 3 - exam only
+* 4 - exam and more than a half assignments
+* 5 - exam and all assignments
 ## Assignments
 * [Course assignments](assignments.md)